Julie-ANANI/carousel-menu/src/app/modules/sidebars/components/sidebar-campaign/readme.md

 # Facts about Me

-The selector is **<app-campaign-form>**.
+The selector is **<app-sidebar-campaign>**.
 It includes 2 inputs and 1 output.
 This component is only used when we want to update the innovation campaign information's.

 ## Input - campaign